-Fire officials battle rumors along with raging wildfires
+Officials battle online misinformation along with wildfires

 Officials in Oregon also debunked claims this week of widespread arrests affiliated with the Proud Boys or antifa.

-“Remember when we said to follow official sources only,” the Douglas County Sheriff’s Office in Oregon posted Thursday.
+“Remember when we said to follow official sources only,” the Douglas County Sheriff’s Office posted Thursday.
 “Remember when we said rumors make this already difficult incident even harder?
 Rumors spread just like wildfire and now our 9-1-1 dispatchers and professional staff are being overrun with requests for information and inquiries on an UNTRUE rumor that 6 Antifa members have been arrested for setting fires in DOUGLAS COUNTY, OREGON.”

-Medford, Oregon, police also addressed the issue Wednesday, debunking a fake graphic spreading online that used the department’s logo and a photo from an unrelated 2018 arrest to falsely claim five Proud Boys had been arrested for arson.
+Medford, Oregon, police knocked down a fake graphic spreading online that used the department’s logo and a photo from an unrelated 2018 arrest to falsely claim five Proud Boys had been arrested for arson.

 A social media post shared widely on Thursday featured a picture of a woman along with claims that she tried to start a fire near a high school in Springfield, Oregon.
 Springfield police told The Associated Press that they spoke to the woman Wednesday and that wasn’t true.